edeposit/edeposit.amqp.ftp/docs/index.rst

 Initialization
 ++++++++++++++
-After installation of the ``ProFTPD`` and ``edeposit.amqp.ftp``, run the :doc:`init script </initializer>`, which will configure ProFTPD and create all necessary files and directories.
+After installation of the ``ProFTPD`` and ``edeposit.amqp.ftp``, run the :doc:`edeposit_proftpd_init.py </initializer>` script (should be in your path), which will configure ProFTPD and create all necessary files and directories.

+Depending at which system are you using, you may need to restart/reload the ``proftpd`` daemon.

 You may also want to check :mod:`.settings` module, to change some of the paths using JSON configuration files.